KSWB-TV: Fox affiliation

 The Fox affiliation deal kickstarted the return of in-house local news production to KSWB-TV, with Tribune initially stating it aimed to produce three to four hours a day of local news.
 Tribune tapped Rich Goldner, news director at KTLA, to move south to San Diego and set up a newsroom at KSWB-TV.

-Upon the affiliation switch on August 1, 2008, KSWB-TV debuted a new weekday morning news program (initially airing from 5 to 9 a.m. and hosted by Arthel Neville) and an hour-long 10 p.m. newscast, both produced in high definition.
-A total of 50 staffers were added to KSWB to facilitate the news revival.
+Upon the affiliation switch, KSWB-TV debuted a new weekday morning news program (initially airing from 5 to 9 a.m. and hosted by Arthel Neville) and an hour-long 10 p.m. newscast, both produced in high definition.
+A total of 50 staffers were added to KSWB to support the new news operation.
+By 2014, KSWB-TV aired weekday local newscasts in the morning and at 1, 4, 5, 6, and 10 p.m.